cibinmathew/dotfiles/README.md

 # dotfiles
-This is a very minimal version of **Collection of command line tools and configs** taken from my personal repository.
-This is still *Work in progress*
+This is a very minimal version of **Collection of command line tools and configs** taken from [my personal dotfiles repository](https://github.com/cibinmathew/my-dotfiles).
+This is still *work in progress*

 ## Article links